Catholic Church members abuse 4,444 children

 The mind has difficulty processing numbers that are too large.
 Earlier this week the Royal Commission heard that members of the Catholic Church allegedly abused 4,444 children between 1980 and 2015.
 The abuse of so many children is, as Dan Box of The Australian said, “criminality on a scale previously unimagined.”
-With numbers that large, you have to constantly remind yourself that each of those four-and-a-half thousand digits is a little child.
+With numbers that large, you have to constantly remind yourself that each of those four-and-a-half thousand digits is a child.

 According to the data, the typical victim of abuse was a young boy, age 11.
-Gail Furness called the accounts of the abuse “depressingly similar”: typically, the boy would have had great trust for the clergy, likely inherited from his parents.
-That trust was violated in the most grotesque and criminal of ways.
-Perhaps the boy told his parents, but probably he didn’t – the Commission heard that the average time between the alleged abuse and the survivor coming forward is 33 years.
+Gail Furness called the accounts of the abuse “depressingly similar”.
+Typically, the boy would have had great trust for the clergy, likely inherited from his parents.
+However, Cathlic Church staff violated that trust in the most grotesque and criminal of ways.
+Perhaps the boy told his parents, but probably he didn’t.
+The Commission heard that the average time between the alleged abuse and the survivor coming forward is 33 years.
 In the intervening years, the child would have grown up ashamed and mistrustful, unable to form meaningful relationships, unsure how to act around children.

 Furness goes on to detail further similarities: “Allegations were not investigated.
-Priests and religious were moved.
+Priests and religious moved.
 The parishes or communities to which they were moved knew nothing of their past.
 Documents were not kept or they were destroyed.
 Secrecy prevailed.”

 The Royal Commission into Institutional Responses to Child Sexual Abuse has, time and again, proved its worth.
 This latest evidence is another testament to the value of this Commission.
-The scope and complexity of institutionalised abuse (such as that perpetrated by the Catholic church) is its own best cover; only a sustained focus will be able to appreciate the extent of the abuse.
-The Royal Commission has provided this focus, and its work – and the work of Commissioner Peter McClellan – should be praised in the highest terms.
+The scope and complexity of institutionalised abuse (such as that perpetrated by the Catholic church) is its own best cover.
+Only a sustained focus enable us to appreciate the extent of the abuse.
+The Royal Commission provided this focus, and its work – and the work of Commissioner Peter McClellan – should get praise in the highest terms.

 Survivors can contact the Survivors & Mates Support Network on 1800 472 676 or www.samsn.org.au.